Back to: LINQ Tutorial For Beginners and Professionals

 Business Requirement: LINQ Take Method with OrderBy Method

-Our Business Requirement is to fetch the first four employees who are getting the highest salary.
-For this, we need to use the OrderBy method on the data source and we need to sort the employees in descending order by their salary then we need to apply the Take method and pass the count value as 4 as we need to fetch 4 employees.
+Our Business Requirement is to fetch the first four employees getting the highest salary.
+For this, we need to use the OrderBy method on the data source and sort the employees in descending order by their salary.
+Then, we need to apply the Take method and pass the count value as 4 as we need to fetch 4 employees.
 The following example exactly does the same thing.

 using System; using System.Collections.Generic; using System.Linq; namespace LINQTakeMethodDemo { class Program { static void Main(string[] args) { //Data Source List<Employee> employees = Employee.GetAllEmployees(); //Fetching First four Employees who are getting Highest Salary //Using Method Syntax List<Employee> ResultMS = employees.OrderByDescending(emp => emp.Salary).Take(4).ToList(); //Using Query Syntax List<Employee> ResultQS = (from emp in employees orderby emp.Salary descending select emp) .Take(4) .ToList(); //Accessing the Results using Foreach Loop foreach (Employee emp in ResultMS) { Console.WriteLine($"ID:{emp.ID}, Name:{emp.Name}, Gender:{emp.Gender}, Salary:{emp.Salary}"); } Console.ReadKey(); } } }